-Think about, most channels of contacting customers don’t need you to have a PC anymore.
-There are apps for messengers and live chat software.
-So should your team switch to mobile?
+Nowadays, most channels where customers contact your company don’t need you to have laptop support anymore.
+There are apps for messengers and Live Chat Software.

 Here’s what you should consider.